dotnet/infer/userguide/Learning a Gaussian tutorial.md

 ### Visualising your model

 Infer.NET allows you to visualise the model in which inference is being performed, in the form of a _factor graph_.
-To see the factor graph, set the **ShowFactorGraph** property of the inference engine to true (or select Show: Factor Graph in the examples browser).
+To see the factor graph, set the **ShowFactorGraph** property of the inference engine to true (see [Inference Engine Settings](inference engine settings.md#ShowFactorGraph)) (or select Show: Factor Graph in the examples browser).
 The factor graph will then be displayed whenever a model is compiled.
 For the second model above, this gives something like:

 ![Infer.NET block diagram](LearningAGaussianModel.PNG)